artodeschini/JavaCodingChallenges/src/main/java/org/todeschini/easy/Exercise004.md

 ## Requirements

-1. The function reverseString should be defined in the Exercise class.
+1. The function reverseString should be defined in the Exercise004 class.
 2. The function reverseString should return a string that is the reverse of the input string.

 Input: A string str (0 ≤ |str| ≤ 10^5) consisting of printable ASCII characters.